7sDream/pyqart/README.md

 ## Usage

 For code reues, I split the lib to two part.
-One for generate normal QrCode, another is the Art part - mix Qr it with image.
+One for generate normal QrCode, another is the Art part - mix QrCode of URL with image.

 **BUT!
 Art part is under construction, now just the Qr part is usable.**